Rulesets

 Creating a ruleset

-With AI.
-Click Manage with AI to open a chat panel where you can create, update, and organize rulesets through conversation.
+With AI (recommended).
+Click New Ruleset to open the chat panel directly, or open the dropdown next to it and choose Use agent.
+Either way you land in a conversation where you can create, update, and organize rulesets.
 The agent accepts URLs (and can deep crawl linked documentation), uploaded folders, and individual files of various types.
 It analyzes your content, identifies IaC-checkable rules, compares against your existing rulesets, and creates new rulesets for you.

 Once approved, rulesets need to be enabled and added to the workspaces where they apply before they are included in compliance evaluations.